 The record attendance is 181, swelled by summer visitors, but on this cool day we had just 29.
 A chance to meet more or less everyone, though we had more chance to chat to those on the bus and ferry.

 Unlike other parkruns, this event is on roads.
 It is so quiet that they don’t need to be closed – we didn’t see any traffic, and I’m sure any locals who aren’t taking part are well aware it is happening.
-There are a couple of other races on the roads, which I’m sure operate in a similarly relaxed manner.
+There are a couple of other races on the roads at other times in the year, which I’m sure operate in a similarly relaxed manner.

 The start is uphill, and you soon come to great views away to your right, looking away to the South East.
 From here you can see other parts of Ireland, though locals are happiest when telling you that the “next stop is America” when looking out to sea.